Muslims Like Us

 Muslims Like Us is a British reality television series shown on BBC Two in December 2016.
 In the show, ten British Muslims of varying beliefs and backgrounds were placed in a house together.
 It was produced by Mobeen Azhar.

 Synopsis

-The ten housemates came from various backgrounds and beliefs: Nabil Abdul Rashid, a comedian of Nigerian heritage; Abdul Haqq, a black former boxer born Anthony Small who believes in strict gender segregation; fashion follower Mehreen Baig; Saba, a 76-year-old white convert born Hilary; Ferhan Khan, who is gay; and Zohra, a Shia Muslim.
+The ten housemates came from various backgrounds and beliefs: Nabil Abdulrashid, a comedian of Nigerian heritage; Abdul Haqq, a black former boxer born Anthony Small who believes in strict gender segregation; fashion follower Mehreen Baig; Saba, a 76-year-old white convert born Hilary; Ferhan Khan, who is gay; and Zohra, a Shia Muslim.

 Events in the series included the housemates going to feed the homeless, with Baig responding to anti-immigrant sentiments from some of them; Bara hugging a member of the English Defence League in an attempt to change his views; and Abdul Haqq's strict views on gender being challenged by others.
 Abdul Haqq also refused to give an answer on whether it would be wrong to kill Zohra's Shia family.